0xffchain/multisig-contract/README.md

 1. Anyone can call `execute` and `update` (as they are external and have no onlyOwner or similar modifier).
 This is intentional in a multisig: the contract relies on signature checks, not msg.sender, for authorization.

-2. If update does not use the same mechanism and process as `execute` being that it has same requiremnts, it could open up new attack vectors.
+2. If update does not use the same mechanism and process as `execute` being that it has same requiremnts, it could open up new attack surface.

 ### [TM Q3] What are we going to do about it?

 1. Restrict `update` so it can only be called by the contract itself.
-To update the owner set or threshold, users must submit a multisig-approved transaction via `execute` that calls `update` with the new parameters.
+To update the signers set or threshold, users must submit a multisig-approved transaction via `execute` that calls `update` with the new parameters.
 This ensures that all critical changes require the same level of multisig approval, maintaining consistency, security and reducing attack surfaces.

 ## Signature Verification
 - [x] Choose a scheme to use
 - [x] Signers data validation
 - [x] Signers signature validation

 ### [TM Q1] What are we working on?

+Building the mechanism that checks and enforces that only valid, unique, and authorized signatures from the current signer set can approve and execute transactions, using a secure and replay-resistant signature scheme.

+### [TM Q2] What can go wrong?

 Building the mechanism that checks and enforces that only valid, unique, and authorized signatures from the current signer set can approve and execute transactions, using a secure and replay-resistant signature scheme.

 **What is a valid signature**